-The University maintains a register of possible risks of the facilitation of tax evasion by its staff and associates, as well as listing controls to mitigate those risks, and any actions required to improve those controls.
-This register is regularly reviewed and updated, as and when required in relation to the nature of the specific risks.
+The University monitors these risk assessments and reviews the controls to mitigate those risks, and takes any actions required to improve those controls as and when required in relation to the nature of the specific risks.

 2. Due Diligence

-Due diligence on both customers, suppliers and partners will be undertaken in order to ensure that the risk of potential interactions with City or its subsidiaries being used by associated persons to engage in the criminal facilitation of tax evasion is clearly identified before any transactions take place.
+Due diligence on both customers and suppliers is undertaken in order to ensure that the risk of potential interactions with City or its subsidiaries being used by associated persons to engage in the criminal facilitation of tax evasion is identified before any transactions take place.

 This due diligence will be proportionate to the identified risk.

 As the strategic knowledge base for Tax at City, the Finance & Procurement Directorate is committed to staying aware of developments, legislation and case studies in regards to the prevention of the criminal facilitation of tax evasion.

 Eliminating the opportunities to facilitate tax evasion effectively requires improved traceability, increased transparency and collaboration between statutory agencies, civil society organisations and both public and private sector business.

 - The University has nominated key officers responsible for information and queries on CFA2017 within City.
 The Key Officers for CFA2017 are:

 - Andrew Younger – Assistant Director: Corporate Finance

 - Training on CFA2017 is included within City’s Compliance Briefing programme and Finance & Purchasing Training which is mandatory for those staff which have purchasing and financial responsibilities.